Bolmstead/Task-Manager-Frontend/README.md

 ## Features

-- Create Admin or Client accounts and securly access these accounts with JSON Web Tokens.
+- Create Admin or Client accounts and securly use these accounts with JSON Web Tokens.
-- Admins can view all tasks and create/assign new tasks to Clients
+- Admins can view all tasks and create/assign new tasks to Clients.
-- Clients can view their assigned tasks and respond to their tasks by sending a message and updating the tasks's status.
+- Clients can view their assigned tasks and respond to their tasks by sending a message or updating the tasks's status.
 - Clients will soon be able to upload file attachments for the Client and Admin to view.

 ## Tech

-This frontend web application uses a number of open source projects to work properly:
+This frontend web application uses a number of open source projects to work properly.
+The Frontend technologies utilized are:

 - [ReactJS] - HTML enhanced for web apps!
 - [React Bootstrap] - UI boilerplate for modern web apps
 - [JSON Web Tokens] - A way to securely transmit information between parties
 - [UUID] - Tool to create unique ID's

+The Backend Technologies utilized are:

+- [Node.JS] - HTML enhanced for web apps!
+- [Express.JS] - UI boilerplate for modern web apps
+- [JSON Web Tokens] - A way to securely transmit information between parties
+- [UUID] - Tool to create unique ID's
+- [JSON Schema] - A JSON payload validation tool
+- [Bcrypt] - A hashing tool to secure passwords
+- [Mongoose] - A MongoDB object modeling tool

 ## How to Run the Project